Ulmus 'Monstrosa': Pests and diseases

 The degree of the tree's susceptibility to Dutch elm disease (DED) is unknown.
 It has been noted that shrub-elms are usually less prone to infection.

 Cultivation

 No specimens are known to survive.
 U. montana monstrosa was introduced to the Dominion Arboretum, Ottawa, Canada, probably from Späth, in 1899.
 A specimen obtained from Späth as U. montana monstrosa and planted in 1916, stood in the Ryston Hall arboretum, Norfolk, in the early 20th century.
-There were specimens in Arnold Arboretum, Massachusetts, and in Belmonte Arboretum, Wageningen, in the mid-20th century (see 'External links').
+There were specimens in Arnold Arboretum, Massachusetts, and in Belmonte Arboretum, Wageningen, in the mid-20th century.

 The shrub elm sold in the Netherlands as 'Monstrosa' is the cultivar 'Nana'.
 'Nana Monstrosa' was an old synonym of 'Monstrosa'.